silasogar2/DYZCREDIT_DOCS/README.md

 There are two smart contracts here:

-1. he standard BEP20 TOken
+1. The standard BEP20 TOken
 2. The Buy back smart contract

 ## Token Addresses